 The Brunswick Arts Council aims to offer a wide range of classes from beginnger to experienced.
-We have partnered with the Brunswick Library to offer free adult intro art classes to the community.
+Check back often for updated class offerings for a variety of ages.

 To be notified of art classes as soon as they are announced join our Email List